 - Evil Counterpart: To Jor-El or Clark, depending on how you look at it.

 - Evil Is Hammy: The best example on the show.
-The eviler he gets, the more over the top he gets too.
+The eviler he gets, the more over the top he gets.

-- Evil Is Petty: As soon ashe gains his Kryptonian powers, he impersonates as The Blur to Lois.
-Considering she was under the impression he was a government agent, there seems to be no reason to do that other than screw with Clark.
+- Evil Is Petty: As soon as he gains his Kryptonian powers, he impersonates The Blur to Lois.
+Considering she was under the impression he was a government agent, there seems to be no reason to do that other than to screw with Kal-El/Clark.

-- Faux Affably Evil: He's a truly terrible person, and only gets worse as the season progresses, but his Large Ham tendencies, sheer Badassery, and Chessmaster skills make him a lot of fun to watch.
+- Faux Affably Evil: He's a truly terrible person, and only gets worse as the season progresses, but his Large Ham tendencies, sheer badassery, and The Chessmaster skills make him a lot of fun to watch.

 - Fusion Dance: With the Phantom of the original General Zod.
 We're really not sure which of them is in the driver's seat, or if they've truly fused.